gcanti/tcomb-form/README.md

 # Roadmap to v0.3.0

+- [] check that fatories return a valid React component
+- [] add `template` option for input customization
-- [] enanche Context providing util methods to hwlp writing new inputs
+- [x] enanche Context providing util methods to help writing new inputs
 - [] custom input
 - [] for attribute for labels
 - [] aria support